Skip to content

 State-by-state plumbing certification requirements vary, so double-check to make sure you meet the requirements for the right certifications.

-To make sure your new plumbing business is successful, you’ll need to know who your target customers are and what skills or specialties are in highest demand.
+To ensure the success of your new plumbing business, you’ll need to know your target customers and what plumbing services are in high demand.

 Here’s how you can research your target market and get to know your customers:

-• Network with other plumbing business owners to gain insight on who your biggest competitors will be and what types of plumbers are in highest demand.
+• Network with other plumbing business owners to gain insight into who your biggest competitors will be and what types of plumbers are in the highest demand.

 • Follow or join discussions about plumbing issues in online forums, like Reddit, or on social media sites, like Facebook or Twitter.

-• Reach out to homeowners, contractors, or commercial property owners to discuss business opportunities.
-Ask them questions about the plumbing services they need and their experiences with other plumbers in the past.
+• Reach out to potential clients, like homeowners, contractors, or commercial property owners, to discuss business opportunities.
+Ask them about their plumbing needs and past experiences with other plumbers.

 • Once your business is up and running, ask customers to provide feedback after the job is complete to better understand their expectations and areas of improvement.